Yog9/The-Delight/README.md

 * Javascript

 ### Features
-**1. Responsive Design**

-**2. Clicking the book now button in the reservation section shows a modal which can be closed by clicking outside
+**1. Clicking the book now button in the reservation section shows a modal which can be closed by clicking outside
      the modal window.**

-**3. Implemented Wow.js plugin to reveal animations when user scrolls.**
+**2. Implemented Wow.js plugin to reveal animations when user scrolls.**

 ### Coming Soon
 - [ ]  Recreating the project using SASS and HTML5.
+- [ ]  Responsive Design.